kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/09_Testing.md

 Note that the testing API that supports virtual time is experimental and may change in the future.
 By default, we'll see compiler warnings if we use it.
 To suppress these warnings, we need to annotate the test function or the whole class containing the tests.
-We can add `@UseExperimental(ExperimentalCoroutinesApi::class)` to our test class or function.
+We can add `@OptIn(ExperimentalCoroutinesApi::class)` to our test class or function.
 By adding such annotation, we emphasize that we understand that the API can change and is ready to update our usages if needed (most probably, automatically).